garfieldius/t3ll/README.md

 Only file names with a suffix / extension of .xml, .xlf, .xlif or .xliff are supported.
 Others will be treated as an unknown file type.

-Once the file is read, the editing mask will open in a chromium or google chrome window.
-It's interface should be self explanatory as it is very simple and reduced to the absolute minimum.
+Once the file is read, the editing mask will open in a chromium or Google Chrome window.
+It's interface should be self-explanatory as it is very simple and reduced to the absolute minimum.

 Debug logging will write verbose messages to stdout.
 This can be enabled with the